 Free metals in pool water can cause staining of pool surfaces and inhibit the performance of water sanitizers.
 Ideally, there should be no metals in the water: 0 ppm.
 If metals are detected in your water you will need a sequestering agent to render them harmless.

-In order to enjoy your pool for years to come, proper and attentive maintenance is important.
+We want you and your loved ones to enjoy your Latham pool for years to come.
+That’s why proper and attentive maintenance is important.
 Even seemingly small choices, such as the critical mistake of using a wire brush to clean your vinyl liner, can result in costly repairs.
-If you have questions about maintaining your pool, contact your local Latham dealer.
+If you have questions about maintaining your pool, contact your local Latham Independent Builder.

 While these resources can help guide you, enlisting the help of a pool professional can ensure that one of your largest backyard investments gets the care and protection it deserves.